AdaCore/gnatstudio/docs/users_guide/compilation.rst

 * in the main menu:

-  Whether to display a menu item corresponding to the Target in the main GPS menu.
+  Whether to display a menu item corresponding to the Target in the main GNAT Studio menu.
 By default, Targets in the "File" category are listed directly in the Build menu and Targets in other categories are listed in a submenu corresponding to the name of the category.

 * in contextual menus for projects: